Integrated Care Family Track

 - applying more advanced family therapy and collaboration skills

-- engaging in scholarship, teaching and supervisory activities with medical students, medical residents, and psychology interns
+- teaching, communication coaching (read more here), and supervisory activities with medical students, medical residents, and psychology interns

-- acquiring experience and knowledge in their identified specialty area.
+- acquiring additional experience and knowledge in their identified specialty area.